-Suspended floors have been benefiting from lightweight concrete for years as it reduces the weight on the structure and presents better fire-resistant properties.
-Due to the fact that lightweight concrete is typically thinner than traditional concrete and utilizes different ingredients, floors can be up to 45% lighter than normal-weight floors.
-Even though lightweight concrete and its production can cost more than traditional concrete, contractors end up saving significant amounts of money on frame costs and benefit from other advantages.
+Suspended floors have been benefiting from lightweight concrete for years, as it reduces the weight on the structure and increases fire resistance.
+Because lightweight concrete is typically thinner is made of different ingredients than traditional concrete, floors can be up to 45% lighter regular concrete floors.
+But there's a catch...

-The distinction between lightweight concrete and other types of concrete is its composition of light weight aggregates.
-Specific types of lightweight aggregates make varying forms of lightweight concrete.
-These vary from lightweight aggregate concrete, foamed concrete or Autoclaved Aerated Concrete (AAC).
-Distinctly, the aggregates used in AAC are extremely fine, even smaller than a grain of sand.
+The aggregates used in AAC are extremely fine, even smaller than a grain of sand.
 This composition makes AAC highly suitable for pre-casting and reshaping.
-AAC structures are soft enough that they can be sawn by hand and pierced by nails and screws.
+AAC structures are so soft that they can be hand-sewn and pierced by nails or screws.

-Builders using lightweight concrete have the option of using a method of "internal curing”.
-The lightweight aggregate enables the concrete to cure inside out.
-This option is not afforded when using normal weight concretes because it is not as porous as lightweight concrete.
+Builders using lightweight concrete have the option of using a method of "internal curing", which enables the concrete to cure from the inside out.
+This is not possible when using normal concrete because it is not as porous as its lightweight counterpart.

-Curing is “the maintenance of a favorable temperature and moisture environment for repair and protection materials during some definite period following placing, casting, or finishing so that the desired properties may develop."
+Curing is defined as "the maintenance of a favorable temperature and moisture environment for repair and protection of materials during a definite period following placing, casting, or finishing so that the desired properties may develop."
 Internal curing is defined by ACI as "a process by which the hydration of cement continues because of the availability of internal water that is not part of the mixing water."

-The first benefit attributed to internal curing is a major selling point for AAC because the concrete's porosity enables it to sustain adequate moisture overtime.
-This ultimately prevents the concrete from cracking and shrinking as the structure cures.
+The first benefit of internal curing is a major selling point for AAC because the concrete's porosity enables it to sustain adequate moisture overtime.
+Ultimately, this prevents the concrete from cracking and shrinking as the structure cures.

-With AAC, the moisture inside the concrete remains high because the aggregate is prewetted prior to mixing.
-The small pores in AAC allow for a steady release of moisture from all layers of the structure.
-The ingenuity of internal curing is a time-saver in contrast to the traditional curing process.
-In normal-weight concrete different techniques are used to retain moisture at the surface to prevent cracking and premature drying.
+With AAC, the moisture level inside the concrete remains high because the aggregate is pre-wetted prior to mixing.
+The small pores in AAC allow for a steady release of moisture at all layers of the structure.
+The ingenuity of internal curing saves significant time as opposed to traditional curing processes.
+In normal-weight concrete, for example, various techniques must be used to retain moisture at the surface and to prevent cracking and premature drying.